aayzaa/checkers-ai/README.md

 ## Process 👩🏽‍💻

 My focus when creating this project was to put in practice the theory from an AI course on my university.
-In that exact course there was not a practical project where to develop a game AI, so I decided to create one by myself using the game of checkers.
+In that exact course there was not a practical project to develop a game AI, which is a field that has always interested me, so I decided to create one by myself using the game of checkers.

-The approach I use was to **create the rules of the game and the game itself first**, before creating a bot capable of playing it.
+The approach I used was to **create the rules of the game and the game itself** before creating a bot capable of playing it.
 In order to do that I created classes for a Player, the Pieces, the Board and some other helper classes used to create a game or display the information onscreen.

 After I had a playable checkers program, I **introduced the bots**.
 In order to do that, the **board always exports a list of possible moves**.
 The idea is that the bot recollects this possible moves, and performs a **minimax algorithm** by checking the ending board states after X number of moves.